shizzz477/msploitego/README.md

 Installation
 ============
+- In Maltego import config from msploitego/src/msploitego/resources/maltego/msploitego.mtz
 - checkout and update the transform path inside Maltego
-- In Maltego import config from msploitego/src/msploitego/resources/maltego/msploitego.mtz
+    - easiest way would be to create a symbolic link to the transforms directory in /root/)
+    - ln -s /path/to/your/msploitego/src/msploitego/transforms /root/

 General Use
 ===========